TingleDinkle/CCNA-PREP/README.md

 ![image alt](https://github.com/TingleDinkle/CCNA-PREP/blob/d38600efd6eeb3a29dc19e73fd0c2f458d8bbfe0/Screenshot%202025-11-21%20131717.png)

+ALTHOUGH mode transparent is rarely used, could be ignored (for now)

 Config and settings go into vlan.dat (short for database btw)

 Switch core (Multilayer Switch): Operates at layer 3 in OSI, which means it could work as both a router and a switch